ATSiem/onyx/REBUILDING.md

 ### Unstructured API Setup
 Both environments use a local Unstructured API:

+> **Note**: Both development and production environments are configured to use `http://host.docker.internal:8000` as the Unstructured API URL in their respective docker-compose files.
+This is set via the `UNSTRUCTURED_API_URL` environment variable in both `api_server` and `background` services.

 ```bash
 # Download image
 docker pull --platform linux/amd64 downloads.unstructured.io/unstructured-io/unstructured-api:latest